nsquaredsolutions/agents/Docs/Commands/Building a Command with Settings.md

     This will create two files in the project folder `SettingsControl.axaml` and `SettingsControl.axaml.cs`

-1. Open the `SettingsControl.axaml` file and edit it to add a `TextBox` for the `Name` property on the ViewModel.
+1. Open the `SettingsControl.axaml` file and edit it to add a `TextBox` bound to the `Name` property on the ViewModel.

    ```xml
    <UserControl xmlns="https://github.com/avaloniaui"